digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-45.md

 * September 6: Opening of the Digital Transformation Lab in Skjern about digital twins
 * September 7: Interview with IFD about a new potential digital twin project
 * September 9: Gave digital twin presentation (especially DIGITbrain) to IDA event on digitalisation in Aarhus
+* September 16: called by someone who wish to get insight into one of our research projects on digital twins

 #### Casper Thule
 * Prototype DTP in into-cps application